 Q: How do we decide on which service project would be best for us?

-A: The aim of this resource is for the learning to be student led, so ask your class and make suggestions then select a project based on the ideas they come up with.
+A: The aim of this resource is for the learning to be student led, so ask your class and make suggestions then select a project based on the ideas they come up with, using the template provided in the SVA kit.
 Some classes in the past have chosen to have smaller groups work on various service projects, with great success.
 Remember to encourage students to look further afield than your own backyard and discuss what the needs of your community are, as this will help them come up with ideas.
-Avoid any project that involves fundraising.
-You could ask the community
+Remember to avoid any project that involves fundraising.
+You could ask the school community to get involved and help on the day.

-Q: How do you suggest I allocate the various SVA roles to my students?
+Q: How do I allocate the various SVA roles to my students?

 Q: What suggestions do you have for gaining community/ school support for the project?